Dynamics of mode entanglement induced by particle-tunneling in the extended Bose-Hubbard dimer model: Evolution under an extended Bose-Hubbard Hamiltonian

 where $\ket{n}_{1}$ denotes the state with $n=0,1,2$ particles in the site $S_{1}$, $\ket{2-n}_{0}$ represents the state with the remaining ($2-n$) particles in the site $S_{0}$, and $\ket{\text{vac}}$ denotes the two-mode vacuum state.

 In writing (\ref{Generator}) we have assumed that only the lowest energy level in each well enters into consideration in the dynamics (two-mode approximation \cite{SmerziPRL1997,MilburnPRA1997}), so transitions between different energy levels are excluded from our analysis.
 The Hamiltonian \eqref{Generator} corresponds to an extension of the standard two-site Bose-Hubbard model, by considering off-site two-body interactions \cite{DobrzynieckiEPJD2016,DobrzynieckiPLA2018,MalJPB2019}.
-Under certain symmetry considerations (see Appendix \ref{sect:AppendixBose-Hubbard} for details) the Hamiltonian matrix in the basis $\{\ket{n}\}$ can be written as
+In what follows we will make some symmetry considerations and make clear the physical model that will be studied.

-where $J$ and $K$ represent, respectively, the single-particle and the two-particle tunneling amplitudes, $U$ stands for the on-site interaction energy between bosons, $\varepsilon_{01}$ denotes the interaction energy between sites , and $\varepsilon_\mu$ represents the on-site energy in site $S_\mu$.
-We focus our analysis in the case for which particle on-site interaction is turned-off ($U=0$), thus correlated tunneling of the pair of particles is a consequence of two-body processes rather than a consequence of on-site particle-particle interaction as the process studied in Ref.~\cite{HunnPRA2013}.
+We start by noticing that the Hermiticity of $\op{H}$ imposes the following conditions on the coefficients $\varepsilon$ in (\ref{Generator}):